This story originally ran in December, 2009. With latke season in full swing, we're revisiting this time-tested holiday problem for New Yorkers.

 - Practice defensive cooking: Close closets and bedroom doors, and block the space under the door with a rolled up towel.
 Open widows.

 - Top your frying pan with an odor-absorbing splatter screen containing a layer of carbon fabric sandwiched between two metal mesh screens.

-Last but not least: Avoidance.
+Last but not least: avoidance.
 Buy your latkes elsewhere and reheat them.
-For a round-up of latkes-to-go on the UWS, check out this post on Foodandthings.

 Cool stuff: Odor-eating lightbulbs